Gar2004/Leap-Frog/README.md

 Added Win text to game.
 Experienced some issues with github merging on this push hopefully nothing is broken...
 # Commit Three Notes
 Struggled with this one created inventory for both players and put the scoring system through a Manager design pattern.
+# Commit Four
+Replaced leap frog mechanism with sphere collection point mechanism.
+Players have one minute to collect as many yellow spheres as possible (red substracts points from players).
+The player with the most points by the end of the timer wins.